pieChartsAreLies/WhisperNotes/README.md

 ## Privacy & Security

-Voice Typer is designed with privacy as a core principle:
+WhisperNotes is designed with privacy as a core principle:

 - **Fully Local Processing**: All speech recognition is performed on your device using Whisper
 - **No Cloud Dependencies**: No audio or transcriptions are sent to external servers